denisroy1/NGS-usat/README.md

 </p>

 **Figure 3.
 Typical list file generated for running the NGS-usat series of scripts.
 Each new locus processed ought to have its own list file listing all files to be processed (including path and filename).
 All list files ought to also have the ‘ind’ header on the first line.**

+* Hint: to make a list file in Windows systems, highlight the files and hold down the shift key while pressing the right mouse button.
+This will show a dialog box with the "copy as path" option.
+Use this option and paste the text in textpad.

 **2.4 –** A ‘.params’ parameter file is also needed to process the data (Figure 4).
 This file lists the name of the usat being processed (should be near 6 alphanumeric characters, but slightly longer also works), the actual repeat and the most likely usat flanking regions.
 The repeat unit(s) of the microsatellites to be processed must be specified, because this is what the script ‘looks’ for.
 Misidentification here can lead to several issues, chief among them being messy and non-sensical calls.
 NGS-usat will not identify new microsatellite loci in raw sequence data.
 Other programs can do this but these are more sequence mining softwares.
 NGS-usat does not fall into this category.
 IT IS STRICTLY USED FOR ALREADY DEVELOPED USAT LOCI.